tomasz-mizak/RxGMT/docs/index.md

-# Welcome to RxGMT
+# Welcome to RxTemplate
-Welcome to Roblox Game Mode Template.
+Greetings!

 ## Basically
 A versatile template designed for creating and managing gameplay modes.